cs-ereyn008/Cs417_SemesterProject_Reyna/README.md

 ### Parsing Function
 The `parse_raw_temps` function:
 - Extracts CPU temperature readings at each timestep.
-- Uses a regex pattern to split and parse numerical values.
+- Uses a regex pattern to split and parse numerical values - this was changed due to unreadable characters appearing.
 - Outputs structured data as a tuple containing the timestamp and a list of core temperatures.

 ## Interpolation Module